-At Whitebridge High School each 2 unit course involves class time of EIGHT 60 minute periods per fortnight.
+At Whitebridge High School each 2 unit course involves class time of EIGHT 60 minute periods per fortnight in Year 11.
 In the HSC each unit has a value of 50 marks.
 Hence a 2 unit course has a value of 100 marks.